HMS Snipe (1801)

 HMS Snipe was a gun-brig and the first Royal Navy ship to bear the name Snipe.
 Her grounding in 1807 inspired the invention of the Manby Mortar, an important development in maritime lifesaving equipment.

 History

 HMS Snipe was a gun-brig of the Bloodhound class, designed by Sir John Henslow.
 Snipe and nine other similar vessels were ordered on 7 January 1801, the draught was approved three days later, and all were being built by the end of the month.
-She was built by Balthazar and Edward Adams of Bucklers Hard and was launched on 2 May 1801.
+She was built by Balthazar and Edward Adams of Bucklers Hard and was launched on 2 May 1801..
+On 10 January 1803, she was driven ashore on the east Kent coast, but was quickly refloated.

 1807 grounding

 On the 18th of February 1807, HMS Snipe ran aground during a storm 50 yd off shore at Gorleston, south of Great Yarmouth, with a total of 67 people drowned, including French prisoners of war, women and children.
 The wreck was witnessed by captain George William Manby.
 Following this tragedy, Manby experimented with mortars, and so invented the Manby Mortar, (later used with the breeches buoy), that fired a thin rope from shore into the rigging of a ship in distress.
 A strong rope, attached to the thin one, could be pulled aboard the ship.